wbolster/jsonlines/doc/index.rst

       ...

-This should be enough to get you started.
+This should be enough to get started.
 See the API docs below for more details.